zaiisao/Documentation/en/Interactive Broadcast/image_enhancement_web.md

 ## Implementation

 Before proceeding, ensure that you implement a basic call or live interactive streaming in your project.
-See [Start a Video Call](../../en/Interactive%20Broadcast/start_call_web.md) or [Start a Live Interactive Video Streaming](../../en/Interactive%20Broadcast/start_live_web.md) for details.
+See [Start a Video Call](../../en/Interactive%20Broadcast/start_call_web.md) or [Start Live Interactive Video Streaming](../../en/Interactive%20Broadcast/start_live_web.md) for details.

 Call [`setBeautyEffectOptions`](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/web/interfaces/agorartc.stream.html#setbeautyeffectoptions) to flexibly add image enhancement features.
 This method is asynchronous, and must be called with `Promise` or `async`/`await` keywords.